-The term “botnet” refers to a connected network of malware-infected devices that are controlled by one or more hackers.
+The term “botnet” refers to a connected network of malware-infected devices that are controlled by hackers.
 To put it simply, a botnet is a robot network of compromised devices that cybercriminals frequently use for a variety of cybercriminal activities.
-As such, this means that a botnet attack is a type of cyber attack that uses a botnet as part of its strategy.
+A botnet attack is a type of cyber attack that uses a botnet as part of its strategy.

 The Four Key Components to a Botnet (and the Roles They Play in Botnet Attacks)

 - A botmaster or bot herder (botnet herder) is the hacker that organizes the botnet attacks.

 - A command and control (C&C) server is the central computer that cybercriminals use to communicate with all other infected devices.
 Please note that not all botnets use C&C servers (for example, random topology botnets).
 They make peer-to-peer botnet networks to transmit the data instead.
 (We’ll cover that point in detail later in this article.)

 - The bot code is the trojan horse that is designed for botnet attacks.
 They are also called botnet malware.